-Individuals who have recently lost their jobs through no fault of their own can apply for regular EI benefits.
+Individuals who have recently lost their jobs through no fault of their own can apply for regular Employment Insurance (EI) benefits.
 Workers who qualify for EI and are sick or in quarantine can apply for EI Sickness Benefits.

 In cases where you are caring for someone who is critically ill or injured, you can apply for EI Caregiver Benefits.